dojo/dojo.io/site/source/tutorials/1040_dojo1_dijits/index.md

 The <em>properties</em> for a wrapped Dijit are equivalent to the <em>params</em> that can be passed when constructing a Dijit.
 For more information on what parameters are possible on Dijits, you can refer to the [Dojo 1 API documentation](https://dojotoolkit.org/api/).
 {% endaside %}

-Once Dijits are wrapped, they behave very similar to Dojo 2 widgets.
+Once Dijits are wrapped, they behave similarly to Dojo 2 widgets.
 Coupled with the `dojo-typings` TypeScript typings, you get code completion as well when specifying the _properties_ and TypeScript should help ensure the validity of property values.

 One restriction to keep in mind is that wrapped Dijits may only have other wrapped Dijit's as their children.
 Dojo 2 widgets represent their [DOM virtually](../comingsoon.html), while Dojo 2 Dijits directly manage their own DOM.
 Because of this, Dijits cannot properly manage virtual DOM based children.